Getting started with the CPP SDK

 Getting started with CPP SDK - Cockpit overview

-Before diving into control development, it is helpful to get the big picture of the CPP SDK workflow.
-The process bridges the gap between writing code on the PC and executing it on imperix controllers.
+Before diving into control development, it is helpful to get the big picture of the CPP SDK workflow:

 1. Code development: The control algorithm is implemented within the Imperix IDE (based on Eclipse).